ganbarodigital/css-ishi/docs/concepts/one-site.md

 ## Motivation

-{% include externallink.html name='ganbarodigital' %} is a small company.
+{{ ishi.externallink('ganbarodigital') }} is a small company.
 Technically, we're currently classed as a micro-business.
 We don't have enough people to build different versions of a website for different devices.

 You could say that we have no choice: for each website we build, we can only afford to build one version, so it _has_ to work on every device that we want to support.